 Both as a courtesy and to comply with copyright law, please remember to credit IDEA for direct or indirect use of samples.
 IDEA is a free resource; please consider supporting us.
 And for a greater understanding of the International Phonetic Alphabet, which is used extensively on this site, please consult this free resource.

 DATE OF BIRTH (DD/MM/YYYY): 1969

-PLACE OF BIRTH: Liverpool
+PLACE OF BIRTH: Liverpool, Merseyside

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject was educated in Cardiff, Wales, for three years.
+The subject was educated in Cardiff, Wales, for three years.

 OTHER INFLUENCES ON SPEECH:

-Subject’s entire family is also from Liverpool.
+The subject’s entire family is also from Liverpool.

 RECORDED BY: Lise Olson